lucaminudel/crisp-dna/_docs/happiness-index.md

 The 3 main questions in the survey are:

 -   **How happy are you with being at Crisp**?
 This is the main overarching happiness index.
 -   **How happy are you with your tasks in Crisp**?
-This means internal work such as board meetings, conference facilitation, or creating this Crisp DNA site.
+This means internal work such as conference facilitation, or creating this Crisp DNA site.
 -   **How happy are you with your current client, or your bench situation?** We measure this separately, because sometimes a person could be really happy with Crisp, but sad about the current client.
 Or vice versa.
 For people who are on the bench (= no client at the moment), this can express how they feel about that (sometimes people WANT to be on the bench).

 The scale is: